nginx/unit-docs/source/installation.rst

 <installation-precomp-pkgs>`; in this case, startup is :ref:`configured
 <installation-precomp-startup>` automatically.

-Even if you install Unit otherwise, manual startup is not recommended.
-Instead, configure a service manager such as :program:`OpenRC` or :program:`systemd` or create an :program:`rc.d` script to launch the Unit daemon using the options below; refer to your system guides for detailed instructions.
+Even if you install Unit otherwise, manual startup isn't recommended.
+Instead, configure a service manager such as :program:`OpenRC` or :program:`systemd` or create an :program:`rc.d` script to launch the Unit daemon using the options below.

-To start the daemon, run :program:`unitd` as :samp:`root` from the :samp:`sbin` installation subdirectory.
-Usually, there's no need to override compile-time settings; use the :option:`!--help` command-line option to review their values.
-For details and security notes, refer to :ref:`installation-config-src`.
+Run :program:`unitd` as :samp:`root` from the :samp:`sbin` installation
+subdirectory.
+Usually, default compile-time settings don't require override;
+use the :option:`!--help` option to review their values.
+For details and security notes, see :ref:`here <installation-config-src>`.

 General options: